Austin Rocky Horror Picture Show Cast

 Fifteenth anniversary was celebrated the weekend of May 10th-11th, 1991, at Northcross and then at the Paramount Sunday, May 12th, with an old cast reunion show featuring mainly 80s veterans.
 The print Paramount had obtained gave Austin its first big-screen appearance of Super Heroes.
 (Within a year Northcross finally acquired one with it, and there was much rejoicing.)
 Sixteenth anniversary was May 8th-9th, 1992, at Northcross, and Sunday, May 10th, at Hogg Auditorium on the UT Campus.

 Queerios!
-Cast Member Madame Leah Jones as Magenta at The Rocky Horror Picture Show - Austin, Texas
+Halloween Cast Photo - The Rocky Horror Picture Show in Austin, Texas

 In the 90s special shows gained momentum, with road trips to Brownsville, Houston, and Dallas, plus the yearly guest spot at San Antonio's anniversary, and several early evening shows at UT's Jester Auditorium.
 In 1991 they adopted the name "River City Rocky", which was then replaced in turn by "Northcross Dressers", "Lip Service", "Conniving Vicious Little Two-Faced Brats", back to "Northcross Dressers", and now finally to "Queerios".